 - Removable ear tips with three available sizes

 - Wirelessly streams ambient music that syncs with an app that’s pre-loaded with a library of sounds

-- Ability to set an alarm that only you can hear
+- Ability to set an alarm that only the user can hear

 - Charging case: up to three hours charging time